Charleston Southern visits Duncomb and Winthrop - WTOP News

 BOTTOM LINE: Winthrop hosts Charleston Southern after Logan Duncomb scored 21 points in Winthrop’s 88-77 victory against the Gardner-Webb Runnin’ Bulldogs.

 The Eagles have gone 6-1 in home games.
-Winthrop is the Big South leader with 12.2 offensive rebounds per game led by Duncomb averaging 3.6.
+Winthrop is sixth in the Big South in team defense, allowing 75.9 points while holding opponents to 43.5% shooting.

-The Buccaneers are 2-0 against Big South opponents.
-Charleston Southern averages 12.6 turnovers per game and is 2-0 when committing fewer turnovers than opponents.
+The Buccaneers have gone 2-0 against Big South opponents.
+Charleston Southern is second in the Big South with 10.6 offensive rebounds per game led by Jesse Hafemeister averaging 1.9.

-Winthrop makes 45.3% of its shots from the field this season, which is 5.6 percentage points higher than Charleston Southern has allowed to its opponents (39.7%).
-Charleston Southern has shot at a 45.4% clip from the field this season, 1.9 percentage points above the 43.5% shooting opponents of Winthrop have averaged.
+Winthrop averages 10.1 made 3-pointers per game, 3.5 more made shots than the 6.6 per game Charleston Southern allows.
+Charleston Southern averages 12.9 made 3-pointers per game this season, 3.8 more made shots on average than the 9.1 per game Winthrop gives up.

-The Eagles and Buccaneers square off Wednesday for the first time in conference play this season.
+The Eagles and Buccaneers meet Wednesday for the first time in Big South play this season.

-TOP PERFORMERS: Duncomb is shooting 63.8% and averaging 16.8 points for the Eagles.
-Kody Clouet is averaging 2.4 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Kareem Rozier is shooting 37.2% from beyond the arc with 2.8 made 3-pointers per game for the Eagles, while averaging 12.6 points and 3.8 assists.
+Duncomb is averaging 18.4 points and 9.2 rebounds over the past 10 games.

 LAST 10 GAMES: Eagles: 6-4, averaging 90.1 points, 40.1 rebounds, 16.5 assists, 7.9 steals and 3.6 blocks per game while shooting 46.9% from the field.
 Their opponents have averaged 75.3 points per game.